What is an Anti Hero? Definition — Plus 10 Examples!

 “Anti” — Annalise Keating is a law professor at a prestigious Philadelphia university who drips seductiveness and arrogance, with just the right amount of like-ability thrown in.
-These attributes make her similar to fellow anti-hero Don Draper.
-Annalise has no problem manipulating others to get her way and commits cruel, self-serving actions without a second thought.
+These attributes make her similar to fellow anti hero Don Draper.
+Annalise has no problem manipulating others to get her way and commits cruel, self-serving deeds without a second thought.

-“Hero” — Annalise is the type of morally grey character that many viewers love to watch, but sometimes struggle to like.
-While she does a lot of things viewers fundamentally oppose, she has also lived through a number of traumas that inform her crooked actions (hello, Unscrupulous Anti-Hero!).
-Ultimately, she fights on behalf of the innocent and bounces around the top 4 positions of the anti-hero sliding scale.
+“Hero” — Annalise is the type of morally grey main character that many viewers love to watch, but sometimes struggle to like.
+While she does a lot of things viewers fundamentally oppose, she has also lived through a number of traumas that inform her crooked actions (hello, Unscrupulous Anti Hero!).
+Ultimately, she fights on behalf of the innocent and bounces around the top 4 positions of the anti heroes sliding scale.

 Example #2: Sherlock Holmes